Skip to main content

 • Account Id–this is the ACCOUNT_ID environment variable for the on-premises gateway.

-• Location Id–this is the AGENT_LOCATION_ID environment variable for the on-premises gateway.
+• Location Id–this is the GATEWAY_LOCATION_ID environment variable for the on-premises gateway.

-• Key–this is the AGENT_API_KEY environment variable for the on-premises gateway.
+• Key–this is the GATEWAY_API_KEY environment variable for the on-premises gateway.

 The on-premises gateway is a lightweight service that runs inside your network and acts as a secure reverse tunnel between Connect AI and your local data sources.
 The gateway registers itself with Connect AI on startup.
 It then listens for incoming connections, via Azure Relay technology, without ever exposing them to the public internet.
 The gateway is protocol-agnostic: it forwards raw bytes without any knowledge of the database protocol (such as MySQL, PostgreSQL, or SQL Server), making it compatible with any TCP-based data source.